Exploiting Invariance in Training Deep Neural Networks: Motivations

 \subsection{Optimizing the Formulation}

-Influenced by the batch normalization, most normalization algorithms~\cite{ba2016layer,GroupNorm,singh2020filter,huang2018decorrelated,huang2018decorrelated,huang2019iterative,pan2019switchable} empirically adopt a post-normalization design, normalizing after the linear transform, on $y=Xw$ rather than on $X$.
+Influenced by the batch normalization, most normalization algorithms~\cite{ba2016layer,GroupNorm,singh2020filter,huang2018decorrelated, huang2019iterative,pan2019switchable} adopt a post-normalization design, normalizing $y=Xw$ after the linear transform rather than normalizing $X$.
 Since post-normalization restricts the representation power of $y$, two extra parameters are introduced to remove this limitation: $Loss_{MSE}=\frac{1}{2N}||(Xw-\mu)\Sigma^{-1}\gamma +\beta-\hat{y}||^2$.
 As a result, the toy problem contains more than necessary parameters ($w,\gamma,\beta$ instead of $w$) to be optimized.
-The redundancy is also common in weight normalization techniques~\cite{qiao2020microbatch,huang2017orthogonal}.
-In this direction, constraints such as unit norm or orthonormality have been enforced on $w$.
-Without the extra parameters, the constraints also prevent us from getting the optimal solution.
 However, the optimal convergence property that we find on the toy problem no longer holds with the introduction of the redundancy.
-This motivates us to optimize our design to remove the redundacy while maintaining full representation power.
+This motivates us to optimize our design to remove the redundancy while maintaining full representation power.